Book of Wisdom: Influence on the New Testament

+Influences on Christian life and practice

+According to Easton's Bible Dictionary, the term fall of man, which does not appear in the Hebrew Bible, probably originates from the Book of Wisdom.

-A considerable portion of the Wisdom of Solomon, starting with Chapter II, was read at a memorial service in Concord, Massachusetts, on December 2, 1859, the day of the execution of the abolitionist John Brown.
+A considerable portion of the Wisdom of Solomon, starting with Chapter 2, was read at a memorial service in Concord, Massachusetts, on December 2, 1859, the day of the execution of the abolitionist John Brown.